Gambela conflict: Nuer conflict

 The Nuer have lived in South Sudan for centuries, and thousands of them fled to Ethiopia due to conflict in South Sudan.
 Thousands of Nuer live in the Gambela Region of Ethiopia as refugees.
-Despite the attempt of the regional government to keep peace, Anuak rebels continue to attack Nuers because Anuak were not happy with the number of Nuer refugees fleeing to Gambela and how Nuer claim Anuak land.
-In August 2002, two Nuer men were stabbed several times by a group of Anuak youth in and around Gambela’s main market.
+Despite the attempt of the regional government to keep peace, Anuak rebels continue to attack Nuers because Anuak were not happy with the number of Nuer refugees fleeing to Gambela and how Nuer were killing anywaa civilians for no apparent reason and claimed Anuak land.
+In August 2002, two Nuer men were stabbed several times by a group of Anuak youth in and around Gambela's main market.
 Also in 2002, a hand grenade thrown onto a passenger Isuzu truck, full of Nuers traveling to Lare in Jikawo woreda, killing two instantly and wounding 18.
 One of the victims later died in hospital from his wounds.
 The attack took place at the Mobil fuel station in the middle of Gambela town.
 The attacker who was also wounded in the process was later held by the army and allegedly confessed that he was part of a bigger group organized to eliminate the Nuers.
 The plan was originally envisaged to attack the Nuer during the Ethiopian New Year celebration.
 A hand grenade was also thrown into a dormitory at the Teachers’ training College wounding six ethnic Nuer Sudanese refugees, one of them seriously.
 During the same day, a group of Anuak coming as far as the Abobo woreda attacked the Nuer settlement at Ochom for the second time, wounding four people, but killing 35 sheep, six cows and unspecified number of goats.
 Four households were burned down.
 Among the assailants, unspecified number was killed or wounded.
 Later in 2002, five Nuer men who went to cut bamboo for roofing on the road to the Anfillo woreda in the Oromia Region were ambushed, killing two and wounding one; the survivors identified their attackers as Anuaks.
 The perpetrators were not immediately caught.

 In June 2006, alleged Anuak militants attacked a bus travelling from Addis Ababa to Gambela and killed fourteen passengers, while around 40 more people were injured and wounded in the attack.